jklingsporn/quarkus-jooq-reactive-example/README.md

 }
 ```
 After we've built the generator, we can use it to generate our files.
 However - similar to Guice - QuarkusDI needs to know
-how to create the `org.jooq.Configuration`, `QueryExecutor` and the reactive `SqlClient`.
-For those classes we need
+how to create the `org.jooq.Configuration`, `SqlClient`, etc. For those classes we need
 to give QuarkusDI a hint how these classes are created.
 Take a look at this example for the `Configuration`-object:
 ```
 public class ConfigurationFactory {